PurbashaRay/AdventureWorks-Data-visualization-Project/README.md

 This project provided hands-on experience with end-to-end data analytics using the AdventureWorks database.
 Working together allowed us to explore data comprehensively, solve analytical challenges as a team, and deliver actionable insights based on real-world business scenarios.

-** Project Analysis, SQL and python codes can be found in the pdf file**
+** Project Analysis, SQL and python codes can be found in the Project Proposal.pdf**